Imran4424/C-Problems-and-Solutions-step-by-step/readme.txt

 2.9.
 Write a program that read temperature in Farenheit and display in Celsius

 2.10.
-Write a program that read two numbers and display bitwise AND
+Write a program that read two numbers and display bitwise AND 2.11.
+Write a program that read two numbers and display bitwise OR 2.11.
+Write a program that read two numbers and display bitwise Exclusive OR